h1v3r/EDR/README.md

 Ich finde die Repo sehr gut.
 Flink Suckt hard
 I use vscode plugin in vim btw
-I use the github gui to push btw
+I use the tpope/vim-fugitive to push btw